fisadev/fisa-vim-config/README.rst

 * **Navigate html/xml tags** the same way that you navigate (), {} and []: using ``%``.

-* **Beautiful status bar allways visible**, with breadcrumbs and useful information about file type, encoding and position.
+* **Beautiful status line allways visible**, with breadcrumbs and useful information about file type, encoding and position.

 * **Automatically removes trailing spaces** when saving python files.